CodeRunner5235/SteamDeck-Auto-TDP/README.md

-# SteamDeck-Auto-TDP
+# SteamDeck Auto TDP

 **What is it?**
 A service that allows the TDP to be set higher than 15w automatically while preserving functionality of the existing TDP control slider in the quick access menu **ON LCD DECKS**.
 I don't know if the OLED uses different files to control the TDP.
-You can try, but I don't know what will happen.
+You can try, but I don't know what will happen, and don’t recommend it.

 **How does it work?**
-The service is started automatically at boot and runs every few seconds to check the current max TDP setting.
+The service is started automatically at boot and runs every few seconds to check the current maximum TDP setting.
 If it is 14w or lower, it does nothing.
 If it is 16w or higher, it does nothing.
-If it is exactly 15w, the service will run a script that will set the TDP to your desired max TDP setting.
+If it is exactly 15w, the service will run a script that will set the TDP to your desired maximum TDP setting.
 The idea being to still have a higher than stock TDP while being able to use the built in SteamOS TDP control slider.
 Just set the slider to 15w and it will be set to your desired higher-than-stock TDP automatically.

 *Note*: You must set the TDP higher than 15w in the deck bios for this to work.
 Otherwise, the bios will lock the TDP to 15w regardless of SteamOS settings.